 Wildlife & Activities

 The Makgadikgadi Pans are a relic of one of the world’s largest super-lakes that dried up thousands of years ago, where, during the dry season, clients can use 4×4 quad bikes to travel where conventional vehicles cannot.
 At this time of year guests can also visit the historical Seven Sisters Baobab Tree, made famous by the explorers Livingstone, Selous and Baines.
 Unique highlights of a stay here are walking with a family of habituated meerkats, as they go about their daily life, and walking with Bushmen to learn about their lives and how they survive in this harsh land.
-Year round day and night game drives are a great way to observe desert dwelling wildlife, and during the wet season you can see the annual zebra and wildebeest migration and seasonal waterfowl breeding sites.
+Year round day and night wildlife drives are a great way to observe desert dwelling wildlife, and during the wet season you can see the annual zebra and wildebeest migration and seasonal waterfowl breeding sites.
 Riding a large-tyred bicycle is a great way to explore the pans and the desert.
 Excellent horse riding is also available at an additional charge, and must be pre-booked.